netsym/primogeni/README.md

   6. Create Slingshot project:
     1. Click on `File > New > Java Project` or `File > New > Project` and then select `Java > Java Project` in the `New Project` window
     2. Put `Slingshot` as `Project name`, uncheck `Use default location`, select `Location` to be the netIDE directory under the primogeni directory, and click `Finish`
-    3. Configure Eclipse to use the same Java version which you use for compiling primex
+    3. Configure Eclipse to use Java 1.6:
-      * Ubuntu Linux:
+      * For Ubuntu Linux:
         * Right click on `Slingshot` project in the package explorer and select `Properties`
         * In the popup window, click on `Java Build Path` and select `Libraries` tab
         * Select `JRE System library` and select `Edit...`